 Things parents should avoid when a baby is teething

 Teething gels that contain benzocaine.
 It is unsafe for babies, and it is found in many over-the-counter oral pain-relief gels.
 The Food and Drug Administration recommends not using products that contain benzocaine on children under the age of 2 unless prescribed by a doctor.

 Parents should also avoid teething tablets that contain belladonna.
 Belladonna is known to cause seizures.

 Do you need more help with teething?

-Want to learn more about teething?
+Want to learn more about what parents should know about teething?
 Talk to one of our dentists today.